FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 When the superstructure is an attribute, the principal date indicates when the attribute was observed, asserted, or applied.
 A date period might put bounds on the attributes applicability, but other date forms assume that the attribute may have also applied on other dates too.

-When the superstructure is a `g7:SOUR-DATA`, the principle date indicates when the data was entered into the source; or, for a source like a website that changes over time, a date on which the source contained the data.
+When the superstructure is a `g7:SOUR-DATA`, the principal date indicates when the data was entered into the source; or, for a source like a website that changes over time, a date on which the source contained the data.

 See `DATE_VALUE` for more details.